OpenTranslationBible/open-bible/en-GB/18.Job/md/job-33.md

-# Job Chapter 33
+> # Job Chapter 33

 ## Job 33:1

-> “However, please hear my speech, Job,
+> “But now, Job, please listen to my speech;
-> And listen to all my words.
+> pay attention to all my words.

 ## Job 33:2

-> Behold now, I open my mouth,
+> See now, I am about to open my mouth;
-> My tongue in my mouth speaks.
+> my tongue is ready to speak.

 ## Job 33:3

-> My words are from the integrity of my heart,
+> My words come from the integrity of my heart;
-> And my lips speak knowledge sincerely.
+> my lips express knowledge sincerely.

 ## Job 33:4

-> The Spirit of God has made me,
+> The Spirit of God has created me;
-> And the breath of the Almighty gives me life.
+> the breath of the Almighty gives me life.

 ## Job 33:5

-> Refute me if you can;
+> Respond to me if you can;
-> Line up before me, take your stand.
+> prepare yourself and take your stand.

 ## Job 33:6

-> Behold, I belong to God like you;
+> I am just like you before God;
-> I too have been formed from the clay.
+> I too have been formed from clay.

 ## Job 33:7

-> Behold, no fear of me should terrify you,
+> No fear of me should alarm you,
-> Nor should my pressure weigh heavily on you.
+> nor should my hand be heavy upon you.

 ---

 ## Job 33:8

-> “Surely you have spoken in my hearing,
+> “But you have spoken in my hearing,
-> And I have heard the sound of your words:
+> and I have heard the very words you said:

 ## Job 33:9

-> ‘I am pure, without wrongdoing;
+> ‘I am pure, without transgression;
-> I am innocent and there is no guilt in me.
+> I am clean and there is no iniquity in me.

 ## Job 33:10

-> Behold, He invents pretexts against me;
+> Yet He finds occasions against me;
-> He counts me as His enemy.
+> He regards me as His adversary.

 ## Job 33:11

-> He puts my feet in the stocks;
+> He puts my feet in shackles;
 > He watches all my paths.’

 ---

 ## Job 33:12

-> “Behold, let me respond to you, you are not right in this,
+> “But I say to you, in this you are not right,
-> For God is greater than mankind.
+> for God is greater than any human.

 ## Job 33:13

-> Why do you complain against Him
+> Why do you contend with Him,
-> That He does not give an account of all His doings?
+> saying He does not answer any of your words?

 ## Job 33:14

-> Indeed God speaks once,
+> For God does speak—now one way,
-> Or twice, yet no one notices it.
+> now another—yet no one notices it.

 ## Job 33:15

 > In a dream, a vision of the night,
-> When deep sleep falls on people,
+> when deep sleep falls upon people,
-> While they slumber in their beds,
+> while they slumber on their beds,

 ## Job 33:16

-> Then He opens the ears of people,
+> He may open their ears
-> And horrifies them with warnings,
+> and terrify them with warnings,

 ## Job 33:17

-> So that He may turn a person away from wrongdoing,
+> to turn a person from wrongdoing
-> And keep a man from pride;
+> and to keep them from pride,

 ## Job 33:18

-> He keeps his soul back from the pit,
+> to preserve their soul from the pit,
-> And his life from perishing by the spear.
+> and their life from perishing by the sword.

 ---

 ## Job 33:19

-> A person is also rebuked by pain in his bed,
+> “Or they may be chastened on a bed of pain,
-> And with constant distress in his bones,
+> with constant distress in their bones,

 ## Job 33:20

-> So that his life loathes bread,
+> so that their being loathes bread,
-> And his soul, food that he should crave.
+> and their soul despises their favourite food.

 ## Job 33:21

-> His flesh wastes away from sight,
+> Their flesh wastes away to nothing,
-> And his bones, which were not seen, stick out.
+> and their bones, once unseen, now stick out.

 ## Job 33:22

-> Then his soul comes near to the pit,
+> Their soul draws near to the pit,
-> And his life to those who bring death.
+> and their life to the messengers of death.

 ## Job 33:23

-> If there is an interceding angel for him,
+> Yet if there is an angel on their side, a mediator,
-> One out of a thousand,
+> one out of a thousand,
-> To remind a person of what is right for him,
+> to show them what is right,

 ## Job 33:24

-> And he is gracious to him, and says,
+> and he is gracious to them, and says,
-> ‘Save him from going down to the pit,
+> ‘Deliver them from going down to the pit;
-> I have found a ransom,’
+> I have found a ransom for them—

 ## Job 33:25

-> Let his flesh become fresher than in youth,
+> let their flesh be renewed like a child’s;
-> Let him return to the days of his youthful vigour.
+> let them return to the days of their youthful vigour’—

 ## Job 33:26

-> Then he will pray to God, and He will accept him,
+> then they will pray to God
-> So that he may see His face with joy,
+> and find favour with Him; they will see His face with joy,
-> And He will restore His righteousness to that person.
+> and He will restore their righteousness.

 ## Job 33:27

-> He will sing to people and say,
+> They will sing to others and say,
-> ‘I have sinned and perverted what is right,
+> ‘I have sinned and perverted what was right,
-> And it was not proper for me.
+> but I did not receive what I deserved.

 ## Job 33:28

-> He has redeemed my soul from going to the pit,
+> He has redeemed my soul from going down to the pit,
-> And my life will see the light.’
+> and my life shall see the light.’

 ---

 ## Job 33:29

-> “Behold, God does all these things for a man two or three times,
+> “Indeed, God does all these things for a person—twice, even three times—

 ## Job 33:30

-> To bring back his soul from the pit,
+> to bring back their soul from the pit,
-> So that he may be enlightened with the light of life.
+> that they may be enlightened with the light of life.

 ---

 ## Job 33:31

-> Pay attention, Job, listen to me;
+> “Pay attention, Job, and listen to me;
-> Keep silent, and let me speak.
+> be silent, and I will speak.

 ## Job 33:32

-> Then if you have anything to say, answer me;
+> If you have anything to say, answer me;
-> Speak, for I desire to justify you.
+> speak, for I desire to justify you.

 ## Job 33:33

-> If not, listen to me;
+> But if not, then listen to me;
-> Keep silent, and I will teach you wisdom.”
+> keep silent, and I will teach you wisdom.”